 Oxford offers so many different ways to get involved no matter what your cause or passion and the amazing friends you’ll make along the way mean that the time spent volunteering will be one of your best experiences at university.

-OUSU has a number of initiatives to help you get involved in your local community.
-From the OUSU Student Community Warden scheme to campaigns focusing on the environment, education and social, there is plenty to get involved in.
-For information about campaigns, contact OUSU’s Vice-President for Charities and Community.
+The Oxford SU has a number of initiatives to help you get involved in your local community.
+From the SU Student Community Warden scheme to campaigns focusing on the environment, education and social, there is plenty to get involved in.
+For information about campaigns, contact the SU’s Vice-President for Charities and Community.

-If you’re passionate about fundraising for charity, OUSU’s Raise and Give (RAG) is the place to go.
+If you’re passionate about fundraising for charity, the SU’s Raise and Give (RAG) is the place to go.
 RAG is the society that has it all – hitch hikes, sports tournaments, talent shows, street collections and the prestigious RAG Ball.
 All the money raised goes to four charities elected by students each February.
-Charities that have been chosen to benefit from RAG include Giving What We Can, Education Partnerships Africa, Students Supporting Street Kids and the Oxford Food Bank.
+Charities that have been chosen to benefit from RAG include The Porch, Aspire, Into University and Education Partnerships Africa.

 The Oxford Hub

 Oxford Hub is the centre for local volunteering at Oxford.
 If you're looking for an opportunity to get involved in the local community, there are over 22 student-led projects to get involved in.
 You can support young people with their learning in local schools, help run a local sustainable food growing project, or organise activity days for young carers in Oxford city.
 There are opportunities to suit all interests but if there isn't something that's right for you, you can get help to set a new project up.

 Oxford Hub has its own home at 16-17 Turl St, housing a cafe bar restaurant (The Turl St Kitchen), as well as a cosy lounge and events space open all day during term-time.
 To find out more, visit the Hub in person or online.

 Working across the community